westparker/Amazon-Data-Final-Project/README.md

 ## Use of LLMs & AI

 In this project, LLMs were utilized as an analytical partner to accelerate data processing, enforce data quality, and expand the scope of exploratory data analysis (EDA).
-While initial EDA and baseline data cleaning were handled manually, AI was instrumental in identifying subtle anomalies and scaling complex transformations.
+While the initial EDA and  data cleaning had good results, AI was instrumental in identifying/fixing unforeseen data issues.

 **Key contributions included:**
-* **Advanced Data Validation:** The AI prompted critical logic checks **we** had not initially considered, such as flagging delivery agent ages that fell outside legal parameters and identifying mathematically invalid geographic coordinates for correction rather than deletion.
+* **Advanced Data Validation:** The AI prompted critical logic checks we had not initially considered, such as flagging delivery agent ages that fell outside legal parameters and identifying mathematically invalid geographic coordinates for correction rather than deletion.
-* **Feature Engineering:** To prevent loosely located deliveries from being dumped into an "Other" category, **we** used the LLM to write scripts that cross-referenced latitude and longitude coordinates against known city centers, mapping them accurately.
+* **Feature Engineering:** To prevent loosely located deliveries from being dumped into an "Other" category, we used the LLM to write scripts that cross-referenced latitude and longitude coordinates against known city centers, mapping them accurately.
 * **Tool Mastery & Debugging:** AI served as a dynamic debugging tool, accelerating the resolution of complex Tableau visualization issues.

 Integrating AI into this workflow allowed us to optimize code, practice efficient prompt engineering, and build a highly validated data pipeline.
 Ultimately, it transformed a standard analysis into a much more robust project while simultaneously deepening our foundational technical skills.